EmbodiedCognition/py-c3d/c3d/README.rst

     pycodestyle . --max-line-length 120

-Pycodestyle can be installed from pip:
+Pycodestyle can be installed with the pip command

     pip install pycodestyle